-One of the drawbacks in using the Lead Generation objective over other objectives is that you won’t be building your website traffic audience as a result of the lead capturing experience, as people don’t have to visit your website to opt-in.
+One of the drawbacks of using the Lead Generation objective over other objectives is that you won’t be building your website traffic audience as a result of the lead capturing experience, as people don’t have to visit your website to opt-in.
 However, this does generate a Lead Ad Custom Audience that you can use for retargeting purposes in the future.

-Use the Conversion objective when your goal is to get people to convert for a specific action, whether that be opt-in, register or purchase.
+Use the Conversion objective when your goal is to get people to convert for a specific action, whether that be opt-in, register, or purchase.

 To optimize for Conversions, you need to have a minimum of 15-25 conversions per week.
-This minimum number of conversions provides Facebook with sufficient data to be able to learn about those people that convert and make assumptions around those people who are most likely to convert within your target audience and then deliver your ads to more of those people.
+This minimum number of conversions provides Facebook with sufficient data to be able to learn about those people that convert and make assumptions around those people most likely to convert within your target audience and then deliver your ads to more of those people.
 15-25 conversions is a bare minimum.
 50-100+ is ideal and the more conversions, the better as this provides more data for Facebook to work with.

-If there is insufficient data available, then Facebook won’t be able to learn about the characteristics of those people who are converting and therefore Facebook won’t be able to accurately optimize the delivery of your ads for this objective.
-Where this is the case, delivery of that ad might be limited when using the Conversion objective.
+If there is insufficient data available, then Facebook won’t be able to learn about the characteristics of those people who are converting, and therefore Facebook won’t be able to accurately optimize the delivery of your ads for this objective.
+Where this is the case, the delivery of that ad might be limited when using the Conversion objective.

-With this in mind, if you have a very low traffic to conversion ratio (as might be the case with a high priced product or service) you may choose the Traffic objective over the Conversion objective, even if your primary objective is to get people to visit your website to opt-in, register or purchase.
+With this in mind, if you have very low traffic to conversion ratio (as might be the case with a high priced product or service) you may choose the Traffic objective over the Conversion objective, even if your primary objective is to get people to visit your website to opt-in, register or purchase.
 This is because while you want people to convert, choosing the Conversion objective may limit your reach due to insufficient data being captured as a result of the low conversion rate.

 Assuming you have targeted your audience well, optimizing for Traffic may be good enough and a better option than Conversion, given the lack of available data for Facebook to work with.